Charmed Spark K8s

 scala>

-Just as in the PySpark shell, the spark context and spark session are readily available in the shell as sc
+Just as in the PySpark shell, the Apache Spark Context and Apache Spark session are readily available in the shell as sc

 and spark